 - For all other degree requirements, please see the Program Administrator of the MAGES program.

-The Ph.D. program consists of a minimum of 54 credits (18 courses) beyond the Bachelor's degree.
-For candidates who enter with a Master's degree in German from another university, the program consists of a minimum of 27 credits (9 courses).
+The Ph.D. program usually consists of 51 credits (17 courses) beyond the Bachelor's degree.
+For candidates who enter with a Master's degree in German from another university, the program usually consists of a minimum of 33 credits (11 courses).
+In rare cases, the department may adjust the number of required credits up or down - in consideration of a student's prior coursework and overall preparation.

 Among the degree requirements for the Ph.D. are successful completion of:

-- Course work with a minimum GPA of A-
+- Coursework with a minimum grade of A-